top of page

 Circa 1784 blockhouse/ unk Woodycrest home

+About 10 years later, the Rains were traveling to the (then) western North Carolina frontier.
+They met and joined the Robertson group, and came to Ft.
+Nashborough.
 In 1784, Capt.
-John Rains (1753-1834) and Christina Gowens Rains (1752-1826) settled a 640-acre Revolutionary War land grant south of Nashville.
-Capt.
-Rains was an early “long hunter” in the future Kentucky and Tennessee areas about 1769 along with Kasper Mansker and others.
-About 10 years later, the Rains were traveling to the (then) North Carolina area, met and joined the Robertson group, and came to Ft.
-Nashborough.
-They searched and settled the land claim just south of the future downtown Nashville.
+John Rains (1753-1834) and Christina Gowens Rains (1752-1826) settled a 640-acre Revolutionary War land grant south of the future downtown Nashville.
 Their property stretched from these current landmarks: east of Nolensville Rd. to Woodycrest Ave. to Glenrose Ave to Murfreesboro Rd. (including the current area of the Nashville Fairgrounds).
 They were very early pioneers of the Watauga Settlement (1775-1779) which preceded the settlement of Ft.
 Nashborough.
 Their blockhouse was known as Rains Station.
 There is a historic marker at Rains Ave. and Merritt Ave. marking the general area of their home.
 They added another 10 acres at least by Capt.
 Rains’ death.

-The plantation was divided among 8 living children.
-Their daughter, Sally Rains Merritt, received the first lot.
-Another daughter, Elizabeth Rains Dunn (1781-1837), was given land that was adjacent.
-Elizabeth was killed a year after the bequest in 1837.
+The plantation was divided among the children.
+Sally Rains Merritt wed Gilbert Merritt and erected Merritt House.
+Elizabeth Rains Dunn (1781-1837), was given land that was adjacent to Elizabeth, and sadly was killed a year after the bequest in 1837.
 Her husband was Michael Carnes Dunn of Croft House at Grassmere.
+Another child constructed what was later known as Woody-Crest.
 In 1910, it was owned by J. S. Robinson and listed in the Historical and Beautiful Country Homes book.
-The Robinson family are descendants of Rains.
+The Robinson family were descendants of Rains.
+Mary Dunn Hamilton wed James W. Hamilton and built a home called Hamilton Place (it is gone now).
+Another daughter joined the family of another famed early local explorer: Christina H. Rains DeMonbreun married Jacques Tiimothe Boucher De Montbrun’s son Jacques Timothy DeMonbreun.

 Sources: